 Make sofrito and beans

-- In the saucepan over medium heat, sweat the onion with red pepper in 1 tablespoon olive oil.
-Then add the garlic.
+In the saucepan over medium heat, sweat the onion with celery, and red bell pepper in 1 tablespoon olive oil. .

 Putting it all together